 2. Promotes Diversity

-Following on from the point that both men and women are different, when it comes to child care, having more men in the industry can provide new perspectives and view points.
+Following on from the point that both men and women are different, when it comes to child care, having more men in the industry can provide new perspectives and viewpoints.

-Diversity so crucial in the development of society.
+Diversity is so crucial in the development of society.
 And this includes children as well.
 If the child care industry has more men in the industry, then children will be exposed to a true reflection of gender mix in the real world.

 This will help children develop their social skills at a very early stage so that they can build strong relations with people from different backgrounds.

 With the industry being female dominant as it is now, the industry is quite accustomed to communicating with the child’s mother, rather than the child’s father.
-This usually results in the father feeling left out during their child’s early years.
+This usually results in the father feels left out during their child’s early years.

-3. Help Those Children Who Grew Up With Single Parents
+3. Help Those Children Who Grew up with Single Parents

 Children who are brought up with single parentage are usually brought up without a male role model.
-And this is really sad to see.
+And this is sad to see.